xrjr/otp/README.md

 This library implements various One Time Password (OTP) algorithms.
 The main goal if this library is to provide low level implementations of those.

-It can be used as a base block for building a 2FA system.
+It can be used as a base block for building a MFA system.

 ### Supported standards